Mark Richt on his way to restoring Miami to its former glory

 Although he never would have left Georgia had he not been fired, Richt is grateful for his time in Athens and equally grateful to be back coaching at a place that means so much to him.

 “I spent 15 years of my life at Georgia.
 It was great.
 We embraced it and poured our lives into it.
 But when it was time to go, it was time to go,” Richt said.
 “We really do trust God with what’s going on.
 There have been so many awesome things that have happened here at Miami.
 It’s been incredible.
-It’s a time in our lives when Katharyn and I are empty-nesting.
+It’s a time in our lives when [my wife] Katharyn and I are empty-nesting.
 We live in Coconut Grove and are having a ball, and I’m also getting a chance to help my alma mater.
 Even this new building right here, whenever I’m gone -- whether it’s a year from now or 10 years from now -- we would have made some kind of impact on the program in a big way.

 “Everywhere you go, there are people who need you.”